BarbyKelly/blog/README.md

 - BookBlog project is based on Code Institute's Walk-through project ["I Think Therefore I Blog"](https://github.com/Code-Institute-Solutions/blog/tree/main)

-- ReadMe template derived from: [findMEreadME](https://github.com/brodsa/findMEreadME/blob/main/README.md#content)
+- General ReadMe template derived from: [findMEreadME](https://github.com/brodsa/findMEreadME/blob/main/README.md#content)

+- Developer got inspiration for her ReadMe User Stories layout from her mentor Lauren-Nicole Popich's Project 4: [Clueless Biker](https://github.com/CluelessBiker/project4-print-statements?tab=readme-ov-file#user-stories)

 - Developer refreshed her memory how to get links to open in a new tab from this article by Jessica Wilkins: [How to Open a Link in a New Tab](https://www.freecodecamp.org/news/how-to-open-a-link-in-a-new-tab/#:~:text=You%20can%20use%20the%20target,opening%20anchor%20tag%20like%20this.) and
   How to add favicon: [W3 Schools](https://www.w3schools.com/html/html_favicon.asp)